 The function-focused approach of IoT design means that most IoT devices don’t have the resources built in to support strong encryption.
 Although many IoT devices don’t store files locally, they do transmit important telemetry information (like video or audio data) back to organizations or into the cloud.
 Without robust encryption protocols in place, that traffic is particularly vulnerable to eavesdropping, espionage, and hijacking.
 Attackers might replace camera feeds or stop them from recording, or change important medical information or customer data, for example.

 To mitigate this risk, the optimal solution is to protect these types of devices behind a specialized shield that includes the functions of a firewall, NAT device, authentication with additional protections from being discovered on the network.
 Byos is unique in being able to support all these functions with a single appliance called the Edge Gateway.Back to top

 Installing IoT devices also introduces the possibility of rogue devices — replacements to legitimate devices or physical additions to systems that are designed to go undetected while the attacker changes, erases, or steals information.
 Rogue devices enable attackers to create rogue access points, fracturing the network perimeter by creating a point of ingress and egress traffic that the attacker controls.

 Addressing IoT security vulnerabilities and attacks must be a priority for modern organizations.
 Attacks will only increase in frequency and sophistication as the tech becomes a more integral piece of more organizations.
 Byos protects and secures IoT devices by introducing microsegmentation at the edge.
-With hardware-enforced isolation through the patented Byos µGateway, security teams can detect threats, contain attacks, and eliminate breaches when they occur.
+With hardware-enforced isolation through the patented Byos Secure Gateway, security teams can detect threats, contain attacks, and eliminate breaches when they occur.
 Ready to learn how to reduce your attack surface by protecting your organization’s endpoints from IoT devices to remote computers?
 Contact us to learn more today.